merchantinresidence/abra-docs/schema.md

 > Only applies when the product is eligible for the active promotion.

-The `product` block gives you access to the product context.
+The `product` block allows you to replace a block of HTML with new HTML.
+You have access to the product context in the new HTML.

 #### Block properties

-You can use these properties to customize the `product` block.

 | Name       | Description                                                          |
 | ---------- | -------------------------------------------------------------------- |